 So, why do employers conduct these tests?

 The main reason is to validate the candidate's resume.
-After all, nearly four out of every five recruiters have encountered candidates who lie on their resume.
+After all, nearly four out of every five recruiters have encountered candidates who lie on their resumes.
 Since past work experience and technical qualifications are both on the shortlist of common lies, it makes a lot of sense to test for those competencies and weed out unqualified candidates.
 This also explains why 82 percent of companies are now using some form of pre-employment aptitude test, according to a Talent Board's Candidate Experience Research report.

-What does that mean for you?
+What does that mean for job applicants?
 What do you need to know if you are facing a pre-employment assessment?
 How can you prepare?
 And what are some of the best practices to help your performance day of?
 This article will cover these questions (and more) in a comprehensive, all-you-need-to-know guide.

 5 platforms for pre-employment competency testing

-To start, it's important to know that there are dozens of testing platforms and apps that an employer could use — some industry-specific and some not.
-An assessment can measure any and all of the following: skill proficiency, honesty, cognitive capacity, emotional intelligence, and personality … or even several things at once.
+To start, it's important to know that there are dozens of pre-employment testing platforms and apps that an employer could use — some industry-specific and some not.
+An assessment can measure any and all of the following: skill proficiency, honesty, cognitive capacity, emotional intelligence, physical ability, and personality … or even several things at once.
 Some companies use standardized tests, while others customize tests before deploying them.
-In other words, it's difficult to know with 100 percent certainty what kind of a test you will have to complete.
+In other words, it's difficult to know with 100 percent certainty what kind of a pre-employment test you will have to complete.
 However, knowing the landscape, common practices, and pitfalls of popular platforms can certainly help.

-Here is an overview of five popular testing platforms to give you a taste of what to expect:
+Here is an overview of five popular pre-employment testing platforms to give you a taste of what to expect:

 What it tests: Codility is a skill testing and training platform for IT professionals with two tools that can be used in a pre-employment context.
-CodeCheck is a screening tool to assess development skills, fundamental programming skills, and technical knowledge, while CodeLive is an online room where candidates collaborate and code with the team in real-time tech interviews.
-Both tools allow the employer to standardize the recruiting process, receive insight into the candidate's communication style, and identify qualified candidates faster.
+CodeCheck is a screening tool to assess development skills, fundamental programming skills, and technical knowledge, while CodeLive is an online room where candidates collaborate and code with the team in real-time tech job interviews.
+Both tools allow the prospective employer to standardize the recruiting process, receive insight into the candidate's communication style, and identify qualified candidates faster.

 Candidate experience: The test is designed to feel comfortable and user-friendly.
 Still, it may be beneficial to get familiar with the interface beforehand by taking a demo test.
 Some candidates also report that it's helpful to reframe Codility as a “get the program working ASAP” test assignment (as opposed to a traditional coding interview).
 This means it's probably better to have more modest positive results than to attempt an ambitious solution just to run out of time.